 Manual Ice Shavers: These tools are specifically designed for shaving ice and are relatively inexpensive.
 They typically feature a hand crank that you turn to shave the ice.
 This method is great for achieving a fine, fluffy texture, similar to snow, which is ideal for raspados and other shaved ice desserts.

-Electric Ice Shavers: For a more effortless and quicker option, electric ice shavers can be a great investment, especially if you frequently make shaved ice.
+Electric Ice Shavers: Electric ice shavers can be a great investment, especially if you frequently make shaved ice for a more effortless and quicker option.
 These machines work automatically to shave the ice; you just need to feed ice blocks or cubes into them.
-They are faster than manual shavers and require less physical effort, the down side is that they are kind of bulky and take a lot of storage space.
+They are faster than manual shavers and require less physical effort; the downside is that they are bulky and take up a lot of storage space.

 Food Processor or Blender: If you don’t have an ice shaver, don’t worry!
 You can use a food processor or a high-powered blender.
-Simply pulse the ice cubes in short bursts to avoid over-processing, which can lead to a more crushed ice texture than a shaved one.
+Pulse the ice cubes in short bursts to avoid over-processing, leading to a more crushed ice texture than a shaved one.
 Remember not to overload the processor or blender and to use firm, fresh ice cubes for the best results.
 Start with 2 cups of ice max.

 Sealable Bag and Rolling pin: A more traditional method involves using a sealable bag and rolling pin.
 Bartenders often use this technique to crush ice for cocktails, but it can be adjusted (by varying the amount of force used) to create finer shaved ice.
 The more force you apply, the finer the ice will be.
 Experiment with different levels of pressure to find the texture that suits your preference.